YoeriNijs/vienna/README.md

 Currently, the `VApplication` decorator accepts a so-called `VApplicationConfig`.
 In this config, you can specify the following:

-- `declarations`: mandatory.
-Holds all Vienna components that you want to use in your application.
-See the component chapter for more information.
+- `declarations` (mandatory): holds all Vienna components that you want to use in your application.
-- `routes`: mandatory.
-Holds all Vienna routes for your application.
-See route chapter for more information.
+- `routes` (mandatory): holds all Vienna routes for your application.
-- `routeNotFoundStrategy`: optional.
-Can be used to specify another strategy if a route is not found.
+- `routeNotFoundStrategy` (optional): can be used to specify another strategy if a route is not found.
 Currently, Vienna accepts two
   strategies:
     - `Ignore`: ignore the invalid route and just stay on the current page.
     - `Root`: navigate user back to the root route of the Vienna application if the route is invalid.
+- `rootElementSelector` (optional): can be used to specify which root element should be used by Vienna as application root.
+Default: 'body'.

 ## Create components

 Vienna is based on the concept of components.
-One is able to create various components.
-All of these hold their own logic, their own styling and so on.
-A component is able to use other components.
+A component is a small piece of code that holds it's own encapsulated logic and styling.
+One is able to create various components, and a component is able to make use of other components.

 To create a component in Vienna, you need the `VComponent` decorator.
-A component holds three properties: a selector (that needs to consist of two parts, separated by a dash), some styles, and html.
+A component holds three properties: a selector (that needs to consist of at least two parts, separated by a dash), some styles, and html.
 For instance:

 `my-component.ts`

 ```
 @VComponent({
     selector: 'my-component',